emmaf0925/20440_Project/README.md

 Emma Finburgh and Nickeisha Cuthbert

 ## Overview
-This repository contains the code required to perform the processing, integration, dimensional reduction, UMAP visualization, differential gene expression analysis, and volcano plot and heatmap visualizations of two single-cell RNA sequencing datasets (old/young and stressed/baseline mice) of the mouse brain.
-The goal of the analysis is to determine what transcriptomic signatures are shared between aged and stressed mice, as this correlation has been alluded to in literature but not quanlified at the single cell transcriptomic level.
+This repository contains the code required to perform the processing, integration, dimensional reduction, UMAP visualization, differential gene expression analysis, and volcano plot and heatmap visualizations of two single-cell RNA sequencing datasets (old/young (Ximerakis et al., 2019) and stressed (CMS)/baseline mice (Brivio et al., 2023)) of the mouse brain.
+The goal of the analysis is to determine what transcriptomic signatures are shared between aged and stressed mice, as this correlation has been alluded to in literature but not directly studied at the single cell transcriptomic level.

-This initial analysis involves filtering, processing, and normalizing the raw hypothalamus single cell RNA sequencing data for the stressed/baseline mice (Brivio et al., 2023) the same way as described by Ximerakis et al. for their old/young condition mice.
-Then, anchor integration is performed to first combine old/young conditions on their own and stress/baseline conditions on their own, and finally, to combine all age and stress conditions.
+The analysis involves filtering, processing, and normalizing the raw hypothalamus single cell RNA sequencing data for the stressed (CMS)/baseline mice (Brivio et al., 2023) the same way as described by Ximerakis et al. for their old/young condition mice, using Suerat v5 (Hao et al., 2023) in RStudio.
+Anchor integration is performed to first combine old/young conditions on their own and stressed (CMS)/baseline conditions on their own, and finally, to combine all age and stress conditions.
 After integration, principal component analysis (PCA) is performed using 20 PCs, followed by nearest neighbors and clustering analyses, allowing for visualization of all combined data on a UMAP.
-Suerat v5 (Hao et al., 2023) is utilized in RStudio to perform the analysis.
+Then, cell-type annotations are used to label the UMAP.
+The included R code also generates volcano plots for any desired comparison, but namely for old vs. young and CMS vs. baseline for each specific cell type.
+Lastly, the python code included generates heatmaps from the significantly dysregulated genes and from the dysregulated genes that overlap consistently between age and stree conditions.

 ## Data
 The first dataset (Ximerakis et al., 2019) contains processed single cell RNA sequencing data from the whole brains of young and old mice.